xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ```

-The implementation of this function isn’t tail recursive.
+The implementation of this function isn't tail recursive.
 Luckily, this is rarely a problem, especially if you can assume that the trees are balanced.
 A tree is balanced when the depth of each subtree is roughly the same.
 In that case, a tree of depth 1,000 will have about 21,000 entries.
-Even for a balanced tree of this size, the recursive calls to compute the overall size of the tree won’t recurse to a depth greater than 1,000—not deep enough to cause stack overflow, except when the routine is being called by some other function already consuming inordinate amounts of stack.
+Even for a balanced tree of this size, the recursive calls to compute the overall size of the tree won't recurse to a depth greater than 1,000—not deep enough to cause stack overflow, except when the routine is being called by some other function already consuming inordinate amounts of stack.
 Many data structures based on trees are balanced by design; for example, the Set and Map data structures implemented in the F# library are based on balanced binary trees.
 Some trees can be unbalanced, however.
 For example, you can explicitly make a highly unbalanced tree:

 ```F#
 let rec mkBigUnbalancedTree n tree =